5 Ways to Enjoy a Summer Getaway in Portneuf

 Nothing says vacation like relaxing by the water.
 With its numerous lakes, Portneuf is a gorgeous natural wonderland with tons of fun activities on offer by land or by water.

 Feel like going for a paddle?
-Hit the water with Õ Pagaie and taste some local delicacies along the way.
-Or ply the tranquil waters of Bras-du-Nord River by canoe or kayak.
+Go down one of the three certified sections of the Route Bleue on the Sainte-Anne River or on the majestic St. Lawrence River or hit the water with Õ Pagaie and taste some local delicacies along the way.
+You can also ply the tranquil waters of Bras-du-Nord or venture onto the Jacques-Cartier River with its spectacular vertical cliffs aboard an unsinkable watercraft with Rivière Concept.

 • 2

-Foodies will swoon for Virée ENRACINÉE, a food-focused event running all summer long that invites you to visit participating restaurants and try their deeply rooted dishes featuring at least 3 products from 3 local artisans.
+Foodies will swoon for Virée Enracinée, a food-focused event running all summer long that invites you to visit participating restaurants and try their deeply rooted dishes featuring products from local artisans.
 Hope you’re hungry!

 • 3